profnandaa/profnandaa.github.io/cs/content/posts/c-pointers-demystified.md

 TBD

 ## A Note on Memory Leaks
-- _Leak_ - failing to release a resource in a timely manner.
+- A _Leak_ occurs when a process fails to release a resource in a timely manner.
 - Memory leak occurs when programmers create a memory in heap and forget to delete it.